 Males reach maturity at 9 months old while females reach maturity at 12 months old.
-It is recommended to allow the males to reach 12 months old and females to reach 14 months old prior to breeding.
+It is recommended to allow the males to reach 12 months old and females to reach 14 months old before breeding.
 Weight is also a factor and goes hand in hand with age.
-Females should weigh 30-35 grams at the minimum while a 40 gram female will be mature and able to produce fertile eggs with a greater hatch rate than one of less weight or younger in age.
+Females should weigh 30-35 grams at the minimum while a 40-gram female will be mature and able to produce fertile eggs with a greater hatch rate than one of less weight or younger in age.

 - Brumation should be used to induce breeding and to bring females out of production to reestablish calcium and fat reserves.
-Brumation begins in the fall with temperatures slowly lowering as the months pass to a low 70, high 60F but never below 65F.
-As the temperature holds steady for 3 months and spring rolls around you will begin to induce breeding by slowly raising the temperature each month until they reach 75-80F and hold in this range during breeding season.
+Brumation begins in the fall with temperatures slowly lowering as the months' pass to a low 70, high 60F but never below 65F.
+As the temperature holds steady for 3-months and spring rolls around you will begin to induce breeding by slowly raising the temperature each month until they reach 75-80F and hold in this range during the breeding season.

-- As soon as you place the male and female together you will want to include a lay box in the enclosure.
-There are a number of different variants for a lay box.
-You can use a rubbermaid or sterilite container with a hole cut out of the top, a small kritter keeper with the lid removed, the possibilities are endless.
-There are also different variants for substrate that you can use.
-A common method is the use of vermiculite and peat moss mixed together or you can even use just moss.
-In my breeding cages I use a small Kritter Keeper with the lid removed and moss as the substrate.
+- As soon as you place the male and female together, you will want to include a lay box in the enclosure.
+There are many different variants for a lay box.
+You can use a Rubbermaid or Sterilite container with a hole cut out of the top, a small Kritter Keeper with the lid removed; the possibilities are endless.
+There are also different variants for a substrate that you can use.
+A common method is the use a mix of vermiculite and peat moss, or you can even use just moss.
+In my breeding cages, I use a small Kritter Keeper with the lid removed and moss as the substrate.
 This method is easy since the females always lay at the bottom of the lay box and I can simply lift it up and look underneath for any new eggs.

 Incubation We only recommend calcined clay (SuperHatch) as an incubation medium.
-Temperatures should be regulated between 70F and 76F.
+Regulate temperatures between 70F and 76F.
 The greater the incubation temperature the shorter the incubation time, and lower the incubation temperature the longer the duration.
-The longer the duration the larger, healthier the hatchling will be.
+The longer the duration, the larger, healthier the hatchling will be.